Cross Browser Javascript Code to Get/Set Caret Position in Textarea/Input

 vijith

-15. Grey Wolf says:
+15. Grey Wolf Avatar

 It would be nice if you made the line numbering non-selectable and run your code through JSLint.
 Java bracing is incorrect in JavaScript as it can mess up with the automatic insertion of semi-colons.
 Sorry but I get sick of seeing crappy Java techniques used in other languages, it is very unnecessary and I see it way to often.

-16. Louys Patrice Bessette says:
+16. Louys Patrice Bessette Avatar

 THANKS!!!